Md-Sazzad-Ahsan/Collab/README.md

   Allows users to take screenshots of the meeting screen with easy clicks, eliminating the need for complex keyboard shortcuts.

 ---

+## Premium Features

+The following advanced features are available under **Collab Premium**:

+- **AI Assistant**
+  A powerful virtual assistant that helps with note-taking, task management, and meeting insights.

+- **AI Avatar**
+  An intelligent avatar seamlessly integrated with the AI Assistant, capable of reading text aloud and enhancing the meeting experience.

+- **User Ban**
+  Provides premium-level moderation control to remove and permanently ban disruptive participants.

+- **Voice Command Control**
+  Unlock advanced voice interactions to seamlessly control meeting functions hands-free.

+---